 - Fluoride treatments – This is a good practice to ensure that a person will keep his or her teeth longer and stronger.
-Children should get this treatment at least until they reach age 15.

 - Electric toothbrush – Manual toothbrushes still get the job done, but electric toothbrushes can help people brush using the proper technique and for the appropriate amount of time.
 Many electric toothbrushes come with a timer that helps you remember to brush for the recommended two minutes.
 Another type of electric toothbrush, the sonic brush, can also remove plaque and clean the hard-to-reach places in the mouth.